nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Takes the current filtered list of contacts and writes them into `FILENAME`

+### Export emails of filtered contacts to txt: `export email`

+Exports the list of contacts of all current filtered contacts into a txt file.
+This can then be used to create a group of contacts in outlook to mass send emails to.

+Format: `export email FILENAME`

+* Takes the current filtered list of contacts and writes them into `FILENAME`

 ### Exiting the program : `exit`

 Exits the program.